jakiestfu/Github-Mobile/README.md

 * Stores Access Token from OAuth with Local Storage, giving this webapp ***persistance***
 * Read + Write (at least what *can* be written while mobile, stars, followers, issues, etc)

-## What has been done?
-### 1-8-2013
-* Consolidation, organization, gettin this mofo off the ground
-* Login Screen synchronizes access token between local storage and session storage for ease of access
-* Complete OAuth flow within a webapp (never navigates to Mobile Safari)
-* First poll of actual News Feed (If anyone could answer my question at the very bottom, I'd appreciate it!)

 ## What are you going to do?

 * The entire GitHub Dashboard